 An excellent and very popular place to visit is the Bergen Aquarium which is the largest aquarium in Norway.
 The types of things to expect and see are seals, penguins, sea lions and strange creatures from tropical rainforest, oceans, arctic regions and beaches.
 Watch amazing training sessions of particular animals or film shows which are on continuously.
 Children and adults, if they want, can help with feeding time!

 The best time to visit Bergen is similar for most places in Norway, May through to August.
 This is when the temperatures are at their best and the natural landscape is looking fantastic.
 There is a great holiday atmosphere with the long bright days and summer festivals or concerts.
 However, Bergen is a city that offers something to tourist all year round including amazing outdoor adventure tours Bergen.

 Typical Costs in Bergen

 Bergen is expensive if you want it to be but it can also be very reasonable if you research and look out for bargains.
 On average it is recommended to budget US$120 per day when here.
 This will cover one night's accommodation, meals for the day and local transport.
 To do any Private Bergen tours, you will have to increase this budget.
 Accommodation for a couple in a 3-star hotel averages US$140 per night.

 Know Before Visiting Bergen

 First, if you are hoping to stay during May to August and do Bergen sightseeing tours or outdoor adventure tours Bergen, you need to pre-book everything well in advance.
 Mainly to ensure you get availability but also it may be cheaper.
 When in Bergen and on tours, do not stray from the group especially on scenic tours of the Fjords.
-While Bergen has a safe reputation, you still need to be careful of pickpockets
+While Bergen has a safe reputation, just be aware of your surroundings.

 Weather in Bergen